a-rahimi/procams/procams/index.md

 technologies goes back decades.
 Its devotees rally under the moniker “PROCAM”.

-Venture Capitalists and Vice Presidents at established tech companies are frequently pitched consumer PROCAMs:
+Here are some imaginary pitches for consumer PROCAMs:
 	“We can make everyday surfaces look smart/alive!”;
 	“We can present our platform to our users in new magical ways!”;
 	“We'll delight users by bringing them closer to their data”;
 	“We'll seamlessly meld the digital and physical”;
 	"It's augmented reality without a clunky face-computer";
 	"It's the fourth screen in your life!".
-I’m making up these quotes, but all of them strike close to home for me.
-PROCAM projects sometimes ship, but they have never become the successes their inventors hope for.
-After each failure, new lessons are learned then forgotten, and years later, new PROCAM pitches resurface as new employees gain prominence and old VCs and VPs cycle.
+I’m making up these quotes, but all of them sound faimilar to me.
+As exciting as these pitches may sound, they avoid answering the hard questions:
+What customer pain point are you solving?
+How do you know that customer is willingness to pay?
+And why do projectors provide the right engineer tradeoff?

 This article is about consumer PROCAMs and why they haven’t taken off.
 I believe the instinct behind PROCAMs is sound.
 I’ve been involved in PROCAM